coderefinery/social-coding/content/software-licensing.md

 ::::

 (scenario-2)=
-::::{exercise} Scenario 2: Implementing mathematical models with copyleft obligations You developed a custom mathematical solver implementing algorithms from academic literature.
-You want to ensure that any downstream improvements, extensions, or modifications made by others remain open-source and are shared back with the scientific community.
+::::{exercise} Scenario 2: Choosing reciprocity for your own implementation You developed a custom solver implementing algorithms from academic literature.
+You want any downstream improvements, extensions, or modifications to remain open-source and be shared back with the scientific community.

-* **Licensing Goal**: You want to enforce **reciprocity** (share-alike), preventing third parties from incorporating your algorithm into proprietary, closed-source software without sharing their modifications.
+* **Licensing Goal**: You want to enforce **reciprocity** (share-alike), preventing third parties from incorporating your implementation into proprietary software without sharing their modifications.
-* **Legal Reality**: Mathematical concepts and formulas themselves are not copyrightable, but your specific code implementation is fully protected by copyright.
-Applying a copyleft license legally binds anyone who distributes modified versions of your implementation to release their source code under matching reciprocal terms.
+* **Legal Reality**: The published algorithm itself is an unprotected idea — anyone may implement it independently, as Scenario 1 and the *SAS* ruling establish.
+What copyright protects is *your* specific implementation.
+Nothing about implementing a published method forces a particular license; copyleft here is your deliberate choice to bind downstream distributors to matching terms.
-* **JLA Selection Strategy**: To enforce reciprocal sharing, you must mandate that downstream distributors disclose their modified source code (`Disclose source`) and license their adaptations or combined worrks under matching terms (`Copyleft/Share a.`).
+* **JLA Selection Strategy**: To enforce reciprocal sharing, you must mandate that downstream distributors disclose their modified source code (`Disclose source`) and license their adaptations or combined works under matching terms (`Copyleft/Share a.`).

 :::{solution}
 **What to select in the JLA interface:**